guitaripod/omnichat/cloneathon-roadmap.md

 ### Epic 6.1: UI/UX Polish

+- [ ] Expand input textbox as the user types text into it or starts a new line
 - [ ] Refine all animations and transitions
 - [ ] Ensure full responsive design
 - [ ] Add keyboard shortcuts